 Caldo de Albóndigas is a traditional Mexican meatball soup made with veggies, like carrots and potatoes, and delicious meatballs simmered in a flavorful broth.
-This ultimate comfort food is amazing served over red rice or by itself with a little lime juice and salsa.
+This ultimate comfort food is easy to make and is amazing served over red rice or by itself with a little lime juice and salsa.

 This Mexican Meatball Soup is one of my favorite soups.
 I learned to make this soup from my mom and she learned to make it from her mom.